 Breakage becomes even more of an issue when fine hair is heated up.
 Even if you have really thick hair, you most likely shouldn't use the highest heat setting available.
 When drying your hair, slow and steady is the best way to go.

 HAI Beauty Concepts recommends using heat up to 350 degrees Fahrenheit for fine hair.
 You can use a hair dryer with temperature up to 400°F on average hair.
 If you have particularly textured or thick hair, you can up it to 450°F. If you’re unsure how hot your hair dryer gets, check the instructions or packaging.

 You should also be careful about how hot your hair dryer is when storing it.
 Give the dryer a minute or two to cool down before letting it come in contact with any sensitive or flammable surfaces.

 Most hair dryers also come with a button that shoots a blast of cold air when pressed.
 According to the Huffington Post, this button should be used once your hair is about 80 percent dry.
 Using the cold air seals the hair cuticle and makes the final look appear shinier and last longer.
 That way, you can get your hair completely dry without frying it.

-The hair dryers in our reviews and our best-of guide have warranties ranging in length from one to four years, with two years being average.
+Warranties on blow dryers range in length from one to four years, with two years being the average.
 If you need customer service, most companies offer email and telephone support, and some offer live chat as well.